elastic/integrations/packages/salesforce/docs/README.md

 ### Client Key and Client Secret for Authentication

-In order to use this integration, you need to create a new Salesforce Application using OAuth.
+In order to use this integration, users need to create a new Salesforce Application using OAuth.
 Follow the steps below to create a connected application in Salesforce:

-1. Login to [Salesforce](https://login.salesforce.com/) with the same user credentials that you want to collect data with.
+1. Login to [Salesforce](https://login.salesforce.com/) with the same user credentials that the user wants to collect data with.
 2. Click on Setup on the top right menu bar.
 On the Setup page search `App Manager` in the `Search Setup` search box at the top of the page, then select `App Manager`.
 3. Click *New Connected App*.
 4. Provide a name for the connected application.
 This will be displayed in the App Manager and on its App Launcher tile.